Sparse Generalized Yule-Walker Estimation for Large Spatio-temporal Autoregressions with an Application to NO2 Satellite Data: Simulations

-A small visual analysis provides further evidence on the good estimation accuracy obtained by SPLASH($\alpha$,$\lambda$).
-That is, we can visualize the capability of recovering the correct sparsity pattern by displaying the absolute value of the coefficients as averaged across all $N_{sim}$ simulation runs.
+A small visual analysis provides further evidence on the favourable estimation accuracy obtained by SPLASH with shrinkage towards diagonally structured sparsity.
+We visualize the capability of recovering the correct sparsity pattern by displaying the absolute value of the coefficients as averaged across all $N_{sim}$ simulation runs.
 Figure \ref{Fig:A_plot} illustrates the similarity between the true matrix $\bA$ and the average magnitude of the estimated coefficients.

 \begin{remark} In elaborate, though unreported, visual analysis, we find that most zero diagonals are actually not estimated as exactly zero by the (sparse) group lasso.
 When tuning the penalty parameter by the BIC criterion, in which the number of estimated non-zeros is used as a proxy for the degrees of freedom, the true zero diagonals are typically estimated as exactly zeros.
-However, the increased amount of regularization that is required to effectuate this has a negative impact on the forecast performance. \end{remark}
+However, the increased amount of regularization that is required to effectuate this is detrimental to the forecast performance. \end{remark}